-I am a freelance journalist based in Berlin, and report for radio, online and print media on the environment, culture, science, and technology.
+I live in Berlin, Germany, and work as a journalist for radio, online and print media on the environment, science, and technology.

 An independent producer since 2009, I’ve investigated ocean plastics, interviewed solar pilots and cycling activists, searched for a greener internet, and followed bags made of bioplastic back to their producer.

 My reports have appeared on German national public radio Deutschlandfunk, in print newspapers like DIE ZEIT and taz, as well as English media such as Nature, PRI, Ensia, and Climate Home.